michaelfaerber/scholarly-trends/README.md

 # scholarly-trends
+This repository contains the code for determining positively and negatively trending scientific concepts.

 ## Step 1:
 First, run the programs which produce intermediate files which are used to get the final statistics.